-Grade 2: Symptoms require and respond to moderate intervention with oxygen supplementation up to 40% FiO2 or hypotension responsive to fluids or low-dose vasopressor or grade 2 organ toxicity
+Grade 2: Symptoms require and respond to moderate intervention with oxygen supplementation up to 40% FiO2, or hypotension that is responsive to fluids or low-dose vasopressor, or grade 2 organ toxicity.

-Grade 3: Symptoms require and respond to aggressive intervention with oxygen supplementation ≥ 40% FiO2 or hypotension requiring high-dose or multiple vasopressors or grade 3 organ toxicity or grade 4 transaminitis
+Grade 3: Symptoms require and respond to aggressive intervention with oxygen supplementation ≥ 40% FiO2, or hypotension requires high-dose or multiple vasopressors, or grade 3 organ toxicity, or grade 4 transaminitis.

-Grade 4: Life-threatening symptoms, including need for ventilator support or grade 4 organ toxicity (excluding transaminitis)
+Grade 4: Symptoms are life threatening, including need for ventilator support, or indicate grade 4 organ toxicity (excluding transaminitis).